 Uber caused a stir of excitement among commuters when they first broke onto the scene.
 People who had once been forced to either drive themselves where they needed to go or depend on public transportation now had another option aside from wallet-eating taxicabs: the rideshare.
 Ridesharing is a wallet-friendly and convenient way to get around, whether you use it for your daily commute or just occasionally depend on an Uber to get home after a night out on the town.
 However, using an Uber to get to and from home does not come without a set of hazards, and although Uber screens their contractors’ driving records, all it takes for a driver with a clean record to become liable for someone else’s injuries is one single second of negligent behavior—and there is a first time for everything.
-If you were injured in a rideshare incident and want to talk to an Uber accident lawyer in Camden, the Law Offices of Greg Prosmushkin, P.C. can help you file a legal claim in civil court.
+If you were injured in a rideshare incident and want to talk to an Uber accident lawyer, the Law Offices of Greg Prosmushkin, P.C. can help you file a legal claim in civil court.

 Few reports are available on Uber-specific accidents